 Watering and Feeding

 It’s crucial not to overwater Sansevieria masoniana.
-The whale fin snake plant can handle a slight drought condition better than wet soil.
+The whale fin snake plant can handle a slight drought conditions better than wet soil.

 Grooming And Maintenance